 - Customers increased the average ticket size of their bill by 23% while listening to slower music.
 This is attributed to customers buying more drinks and other add-ons (like dessert and coffee) that typically have high-profit margins for restaurants.

-One strong example of pace affecting business is Tin Drum Asian Cafe in Atlanta.
+One strong example of pace affecting business at a QSR is Tin Drum Asian Cafe in Atlanta.
 The team at Toast recently shared how owner Steven Chan chooses the soundtrack overhead music at his 12+ locations in the southeast.